ga-developers/ga-benchmark/README.md

 $ cd ga-benchmark
 ```

-The basic steps for configuring and building **ga-benchmark** look like this:
+The basic steps for configuring and building **ga-benchmark** look like this in Linux:
 ```bash
 $ mkdir build
 $ cd build